For this activity, please print out the attached material:

 Ask students what protective clothing they would need if they were to explore the surface away from their vehicles, using the values discussed previously.
 For example, they may need oxygen tanks, a suit that maintains room temperature, pressure etc.

-Activity 6 - Design a flag for Venus, and draw it on the map, based on the characteristics of the body (weather, color, geology etc).
+Activity 6 - Design a flag for Mars, and draw it on the map, based on the characteristics of the planet (weather, color, geology etc).

 Activity 7 – Draw a legend where YOUR symbols are explained on the map.
 You may group them by process (e.g., exogenic (atmospheric, aeolian), endogenic (volcanic, tectonic) and impact processes).
 Write down the title “LEGEND” and explain your symbols and indicate which feature it corresponds to.